New Arbitration Law in Saudi Arabia

 - In addition to the existing requirements for arbitrators set out in the 1983 Law, the new Law requires that sole arbitrators or chairmen of panels of multiple arbitrators be holders of at least a university degree in Shari'ah science.

 - Arbitrators have a positive obligation to keep parties informed of circumstances that may give rise to conflicts of interest.

 - The new Law sets out a defined process for challenges to the arbitral tribunal to be made (e.g. due to bias or conflict of interest), including time limits for complaining parties to lodge objections in the relevant court.
 This removes the ability of parties to object to the enforcement of arbitral awards on the basis of such grounds when they have not been raised previously within the time limit.

 - Where the parties have not agreed that particular arbitration rules apply (e.g. ICC), the new Law sets out a detailed arbitration procedure that applies by default.
-Such procedure includes many features familiar to users of international rules of arbitration (such as pleadings, witness statements, expert reports and hearings).

 - The arbitral award must be issued within 12 months from the date that arbitration was commenced, subject to the arbitral tribunal's power to extend this by a further 6 months and the parties' ability to agree longer extensions.
 This gives the arbitral tribunal a much more realistic timeframe to decide major commercial disputes than under the 1983 Law.